-- You will receive \$20 worth of vouchers to purchase foods each month for 6 months. - You will be asked to complete phone surveys about the foods you eat. - Visit the website to see if you qualify: is.gd/chivesproject
+- You will receive \$20 worth of vouchers to - ourchase foods each month for 6 months ou will be asked to complete phone - foods you eat .
+See he website to about the surveys Visit - you qualify esprole Ň is.gd

 Your participation is voluntary.
 Participant's rights questions, contact 1-866-680-2906.